OHI-Science/blz/regions/index.md

 toc: true
 ---

 Regions are the fundamental spatial units of analysis for the Ocean Health Index.
-Scores are calculated for each region individually and then combined (with an offshore area-weighted average) to produce scores for the entire study area: {{ site.study_area }}.
-These template regions can be modified; they were identified as the largest subcountry division within {{ site.study_area }}.
+Scores are calculated for each region individually and then combined (with an offshore area-weighted average) to produce scores for the entire study area, {{ site.study_area }}.
+These template regions can be modified with some effort.
+They were identified as the largest subcountry division within {{ site.study_area }}.

 <nav class="navbar navbar-default" role="navigation">   <div class="container-fluid">     <div class="navbar-header">       <a class="navbar-brand" href="#">Branch/Scenario</a>     </div>     <div class="collapse navbar-collapse" id="navbar-1">       <ul class="nav navbar-nav">         <li class="dropdown">           <a href="#" class="dropdown-toggle" data-toggle="dropdown" role="button" aria-expanded="false">published/subcountry2014<span class="caret"></span></a>           <ul class="dropdown-menu" role="menu">                       <li><a href="{{ site.baseurl }}/draft/subcountry2014/regions/">draft/subcountry2014</a></li>                     </ul>         </li>       </ul>     </div>   </div> </nav>